trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 ====================

-Menu plugins are the options which appear when the user right-clicks on the desktop screen in Lumina.
-You can customize these options by clicking on the Start Menu, then :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Context Menu and Plugins`.
+Menu plugins are the options which appear when the user right-clicks on the desktop screen in |lumina|, as seen in :numref:`Figure %s <luminamenupluginmenu1>`.
+Customize these options by clicking the :guilabel:`Start Menu`, then :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Context Menu and Plugins`.

 .. _luminamenupluginmenu1: